 We all strive to shorten the time-to-market of our software.
 With this goal in mind we start to automate tests, develop in agile and/or scrum teams, start with Continuous Delivery and so on.
-All these methods can be successful; can.
-The successes of these methods are depending on your old architecture and infrastructure.
+All these methods can be successful – can.
+The successes of these methods depend on your old architecture and infrastructure.
 We need to innovate the way we use our current infrastructure.

 The DTAP architecture we use nowadays hasn’t significantly changed since its inception in the nineties.
 Software development has changed quite a lot however, requiring us to innovate our non production environments and their architecture.